carmelo0x63/Webex-bot/README.md

 # Webex bot
 A bot publishing messages on a dedicated [Webex](https://developer.webex.com/) room.<br/>
+Webex bots help users automate tasks and bring external content into the discussion.
+More info on [Bots](https://developer.webex.com/docs/bots) and how to create one.<br/>
+This is just a PoC but already usable.
+The script, written in Python, contained in this repository is supposed to run on your own personal server (a Raspberry pi, a cloud VM, a physical server...).
+It checks, at configurable intervals, the messages in `auth.log` for contents such as `Invalid user <attacker> from <ip_address> port <port_number>`.<br/>
+If any such messages exist, a notification will be published on the Webex room by the bot.<br/>

 ### Secure your system
 You thought you'd get away without the necessary lecture?!?</br>